Animal Victory Petitioners

 Penny & Janelle

-Animal Victory Petitioners publish breaking news and create petitions to persuade government officials to create severe punishment laws for Animal Abusers.
-Your signatures and donations allow us to work towards creating tougher penalties for animal abusers across the world.
+Animal Victory Petitioners publish breaking news and create petitions to persuade government officials and prosecuting attorney's to enforce severe punishment for Animal Abusers.
+Your signatures and/or donations will allow us to provide support and/or funds to legal advocates fighting for tougher penalties for Animal Abusers across the world.

 What do we do with your signatures?
 We will keep the petition running for as long as we can to gain as many signatures as possible.
 We monitor the story as it evolves to determine when the case is going to court.
 At that time we send the signatures to the appropriate authorities, prosecuting attorneys, judges, decision makers, and anyone else including news outlets, involved or handling the case.